sprblm/dots-website/site/projects/web-monetization/index.md

 </div>

-The Web Monetization API has the potential to create an alternative to targeted advertising.
+<p>The innovative <a href="https://webmonetization.org/">Web Monetization API</a> has the potential to create a viable alternative to targeted advertising as a means for website content creators to generate revenue.
 Yet despite this promising possibility, confusion and significant barriers to adoption remain on behalf of both the sender and receiver of payments.
-In response, this report and accompanying zine work first to highlight common questions and challenges encountered by end users, and then offer a set of recommendations for opportunities to expand web monetization adoption in the future.
+In response, this report and accompanying zine work first to highlight common questions and challenges encountered by end users, and then offer a set of recommendations for opportunities to expand web monetization adoption in the future.</p>

 ### Dear Decent, Money in my browser!??

+<p>33 Questions I have about Web Monetization</p>

-<a class="link-reference" href="/zines/web-monetization/decent-large.png">Download printable version</a>
+<a class="link-reference" href="/zines/web-monetization/decent-large.png">Download printable PDF</a>

-<a class="link-reference" href="/zines/web-monetization">Full screen</a>
+<a class="link-reference" href="/zines/web-monetization">View full screen</a>

 <div class="content">
   <iframe width="100%" height="600px" src="/zines/web-monetization"></iframe>
 </div>

-## Barriers to Adoption for Web Monetization
+## Barriers to Adoption for Web Monetization: A Report

 <a class="link-reference" href="/files/DOTS-webmon-report.txt">Open as a text file</a>